 Working on the waterfront

 The history of Fremantle Port is a story of effort and determination on the part of the many people over the years who have been involved in its development.
 The port’s growth and success are also due to the commitment and effort of the thousands of people who have been employed in its day-to-day operations on land and on the water over the years.

 Commercial ports such as Fremantle are dynamic workplaces, constantly evolving in response to trade and shipping trends, associated technological advances and the changes in the regulatory environment.
 The composition of the port’s workforce in earlier times and the conditions in which they worked presented a vastly different picture from that of today’s modern port operations.
 Cargo handling was labour intensive and the waterside workers worked in basic, sometimes dangerous conditions.

 Gangs of lumpers, as they were known then, would descend into the holds once the ship was moored.
 Cargo would be winched out in slings and lowered onto the wharf.
 Others would sort the cargo and wheel it on trolleys into the cargo sheds.
 With no forklifts, it was purely manual labour.
 As well as the lumpers, there were other workers, for example, tally clerks, watchmen, shipwrights, plumbers, painters, mechanics - even a ratcatcher.

 Over the years, as mechanisation developed, steam winches were replaced by electric versions and shore-based cranes and conveyors of various types populated the wharves.
 The advent of containerisation in the 1960s changed everything.
-At the North Quay container terminals of today, huge portainer cranes are used to load and unload the ships that visit.
+At the North Quay container terminals of today, huge container cranes are used to load and unload the ships that visit.
 Containers are stacked using rubber-tyred gantries and fork lifts and on Victoria Quay, motor vehicle imports are driven off the giant vehicle carriers that regularly call at the port.
 Fremantle Ports employs a diverse workforce in areas such as port planning, environmental management, marine operations, civil and electrical engineering, information technology, finance and logistics.

 Explore what's on at Victoria Quay and start planning your visit by 'starring' the attractions, events, walks or anything else that interests you.See what's on